|Back to home page | Dave's other sites: > CanGenealogy > Genealogy Unlimited > Volhynia|

 Check Dave's schedule to see where he is speaking.

 Contact Dave by

-Old Newspapers in the Digital Age -- Researching in old newspapers no longer means sitting at a microfilm reader for hours on end, winding through a seemingly endless string of news stories and advertisements.
+A Fresh Light on Old Newspapers -- Researching in old newspapers no longer means sitting at a microfilm reader for hours on end, winding through a seemingly endless string of news stories and advertisements.
 Today, the results we seek could be a matter of minutes away, thanks to the many digitization projects that have placed millions of newspaper pages on the Internet.
-This presentaton is designed to help you achieve the best results from your work, and takes a sneak peek behind the scenes in the digitized world.
+But what are the pitfalls?
+This presentaton takes you through the digitization process, from hard copy to your computer screen.
+It is designed to help you achieve the best results from your work.

 Your Library in the Cloud: A genealogical guide to digital collections -- There are billions of scanned pages on the Internet -- a collection that few physical libraries could match.
 The problem is that pages relevant to your research can be difficult to track down.
 This session provides ideas on how to find the documents that will help you learn more about your families, or the local histories of the areas where they lived.
 Includes web links.